As we reported out there yesterday, big trouble for the Democrats.

 Tova Wang worked as an independent political consultant and campaign staff member for a number of national and statewide political and advocacy groups.

-She has worked for the uh Reverend Doc in his 1996 get out the vote effort, and in 1992 was Manhattan field director for the Clinton for President campaign.
+She has worked for the Reverend Docs in his 1996 get out the vote effort, and in 1992 was Manhattan Field Director for the Clinton for President campaign.

 It's called redistricting, and it is all Tom DeLay's fault.

-Tom Delay traded his career for a mug shot in order to build a Republican majority's most formidable levy, the gerrymander of Texas's 32 seat delegation.
+Tom DeLay traded his career for a mugshot in order to build the Republican majority's most formidable levy, the gerrymander of Texas's 32-seat delegation.

-California Democrats opposed redistricting in order to punish Schwarzenegger as a result.
+California Democrats opposed redistricting in order to punish Schwarzenegger.

 And because he got pounded at the polls, Schwarzenegger turned himself back into a centrist who's now riding the wave instead of drowning in the tsunami.

-Even after pouring over this week's bleak poll numbers, Carl Rove isn't completely crazy to imagine his party holding on to the House in November.
+Even after pouring over this week's bleak poll numbers, Karl Rove isn't completely crazy to imagine his party holding onto the House in November.

-Democrats aren't likely to win the popular vote by seven points, let alone seventeen.
+Democrats aren't likely to win the popular vote by seven points, let alone 17.

 Hey, if it's that big, if it's a China syndrome, there's nothing that should be able to stop it.